dknight/loveprofiler/README.md

   profiler1:start()
   profiler2:start()
 end
 ```

 ## Contribution

-Found a bug or implemented new feature?
+Found a bug or implemented a new feature?
 Do not hesitate to make a pull request.

 ## License

 This software is distributed under [MIT license](https://opensource.org/licenses/MIT), so you are free to use it.